- The Present and Future of Mobile Banking Technology

 - Final Thoughts

-Can you imagine if you have to pay for your rent or share the bill and your bank still doesn’t have an updated application?
-Can’t believe it’s even possible?
-We neither!
-It’s obvious that in the year 2021 banks need to have mobile apps for their users.
-The сurrent trend in the financial services industry is the move to digital, specifically mobile banking.
-Our society becomes completely cashless which is evident after a year of a worldwide pandemic.
-According to a recent survey conducted by the American Bankers Association, 39% of bank clients managed their personal accounts through mobile banking apps — making it the most convenient approach to interact with financial organizations.
+Can you imagine if you have to pay for the rent or groceries and your bank doesn’t have an up-to-date application?
+Sounds like a nightmare, right?
+A worldwide pandemic has made us so hooked on cashless transfers that some feel nostalgia while holding a bill.
+The current trend in the financial services industry is the move to digital, specifically mobile banking.
+It’s considered self-evident that in 2022 banks need to have mobile apps if they want to stay relevant.
+According to a survey conducted by the American Bankers Association, 39% of bank clients managed their personal accounts through mobile banking apps — making it the most convenient approach to interact with financial organizations.

 1. From mono-functional to super-app

-Mobile banking will increasingly become not an additional, alternative application with a minimum of functions that complements Internet banking.
-But a full-fledged channel of access to all banking products, operations, and services with different roles that are necessary to conduct all operational activities without being tied to an office, using a smartphone or tablet.
-As technology continues to develop, the utility of apps will no doubt also keep growing.
+One of the most based banking technology trends in 2022 is the extreme functionality of the application.
+Mobile banking shouldn’t be an additional alternative application with a minimum of functions that complements Internet banking.
+But rather a full-fledged channel of access to all banking products.
+These include banking operations, services with different roles to conduct all desired operational activities simply by using a smartphone or tablet, etc. As technology continues to develop, there’s no doubt that the utility of apps will also keep growing.

 - 24/7 access to your personal account